smf-steve/parse_options/MUSING.md

 # Thoughts:
+  1. We have a rule that states that all options start with a hyphen (-), which differs from getopts/getopts
+     - one issue is options with optional values, in which said value can be a negative number.
+(We can also include explicit positive numbers, i.e., +45.)
+     - to address this, the lookahead of a option can be used identify that -45 should be a value and not an option.
+     * possible implication is that the {TBD}\_tool is that yylex should return two tokens: option and value
+       - --option=value
+       - --option={default}, --option={lambda}, --option={value}
+       - --option='' ('' is a value, a null string) == --option=
+       - --option, --option={lambda},

+      * we could add multiple values for an option. consider
+        - git log -L<start>,<end>:<file>
+        - "-L={start} {end} {file}"

   1. Just added TEST and ILLUSTRATE process, need to determine how to present the command-line.
 Right now it is similar